Brown Mountain lights: In popular culture

 The lights are the inspiration for the bluegrass song “Brown Mountain Lights,” by Scotty Wiseman, later performed by The Hillmen (Vern Gosdin – vocals) and also The Kingston Trio and the Country Gentlemen.
 In this version, the light is being carried by "a faithful old slave/come back from the grave" who is searching for his lost master.
 The song was also recorded by the progressive bluegrass band Acoustic Syndicate and performed by Yonder Mountain String Band.
 This song was also performed and recorded by Sonny James, Tommy Faile, and Tony Rice.

-The 1999 episode "Field Trip" of the paranormal drama show The X-Files centered around a mysterious case of missing hikers that were found dead in the vicinity of the Brown Mountains of North Carolina; the show mentions the Brown Mountain lights (the show's main character Fox Mulder believed it was due to UFOs).
+The 1999 episode "Field Trip" of the paranormal drama show The X-Files centered around a mysterious case of missing hikers who are found dead in the vicinity of the Brown Mountains of North Carolina; the show mentions the Brown Mountain lights (the show's main character Fox Mulder believed it was due to UFOs).

 It was featured in episodes of Weird or What?, Ancient Aliens, and Mystery Hunters.

 It is described as the basis for the 2014 feature film Alien Abduction.

 The mountains and the lights are featured in Speaking in Bones (2015) by Kathy Reichs.

 Founded in 2022, the Brown Mountain Lights Festival is an annual festival that highlights local bands and artisans in Morganton, focusing on the more supernatural side of the so-called "ghost lights."